Veteran Career Training Questions

 Do I have to use my educational benefits?

-No, the O2O-VCTP program is fully funded by grants from JPMorgan Chase & Co. and the Shultz Family Foundation.
+No, the O2O-VCTP program is fully funded by JPMorgan Chase & Co. and the Shultz Family Foundation.
 You will not use any VA educational benefits with our program.

 Will the program pay for me to earn an industry certification?